 So here is how you can make simple sambar recipe without vegetables.

-However, as you see in the picture below, you can make fry the ingredients for the seasoning separately in a pan and pour on top of the sambar after you make the dish which will make it more yummy especially if you love the spicy red chilies in the seasoning.
+However, as you see in the picture, you can make fry the ingredients for the seasoning separately in a pan and pour on top of the sambar after you make the dish which will make it more yummy especially if you love the spicy red chilies in the seasoning.

 - salt as required

-- filtered tamarind extract (from tamarind paste of about half of a lemon dissolved in half cup of water)
+- 1 tablespoon tamarind extract (or filtered tamarind paste of about half of a lemon dissolved in half cup of water)

 - asafoetida a pinch